JyriLampio/booklist/README.md

 # booklist
 Web application for book collection.
+You can view a list of your books and edit or delete them.

 ## Required applications